Ivermectin vs Quercetin vs Hydroxychloroquine: What's the Difference? (2024 Edition)

 Ivermectin is an anti-parasitic medication widely used in low- and middle-income countries to treat parasitic worm infections in adults and children.
 It’s been used for decades for this purpose by over 3.7 billion people, and is considered safe and effective.
 It has an increasing list of indications due to its antiviral and anti-inflammatory properties, and is included on the WHO’s Model List of Essential Medicines.

-As of November 2023, there are more than 90 studies on ivermectin and COVID-19.
+As of September 2024, there are more than 100 studies on ivermectin and COVID-19.
 Check out the evidence tracker on ivermectin and COVID-19 from c19ivermectin.com (constantly updated).

 Is ivermectin a zinc ionophore?
 Although there are many articles stating it is but most articles do not provide scientific references to support the claim.
 We have found studies that showed that ivermectin has a probable ionophore nature:

-Ivermectin and FLCCC protocols
+Ivermectin and FLCCC Protocols

 The Front Line COVID-19 Critical Care (FLCCC) Alliance was initially formed as a working group during the early COVID-19 pandemic days in response to multiple early reports of COVID patients with an inexplicably high need for prolonged mechanical ventilation and an excessive death rate.